marcospontesjunior/marcospontesjunior/README.md

 ###
 I am passionate about analyzing data, extracting insights, and using them to solve problems.
 With professional experience in administrative work, I have been studying Data Analysis to improve my skills and create value.

-Through my studies, I am excited to strategically apply my knowledge, aiming to achieve significant results, contribute valuable insights that facilitate decision-making, and enhance project success.
+I am excited to strategically apply my knowledge, aiming to achieve significant results, contribute valuable insights that facilitate decision-making, and enhance project success.

 Take a look at my pinned repositories; they are the principal projects for my portfolio.
 All of them have a folder containing a report translated into English ✌️